 It was exactly 12 years ago that we fulfilled our New Year's Resolution that changed our lives.
-It was, January 2008 as we sailed down the Nile River in Cairo celebrating the kick-off of The Tour d'Afrique; A cycling race down the continent of Africa.

 One Year earlier Dave and I made a New Year's Resolution to make a huge change in our lives.

 We had already taken up a life of adventure travel splitting our time between work and travel, but we felt unfulfilled.

 We were tired of living half a life.

 While watching a documentary on Canadian Ultra Marathon Runner, Ray Zahab we took the plunge.

 His inspiring story of switching gears from being a couch potato, smoking two packs of cigarettes a day to extreme athlete inspired us to get off our butts once and for all.

 On Dec 31, 2006, we made a New Year's toast and said to each other, we're going to do something epic like Ray.
 “By this time next year, we're going to change our lives.”

 No more living with one foot in our dream we were going all the way.
 And we did it!